 Instructions

-• In a large bowl, whisk together the flour, baking powder, baking soda, and pumpkin pie spice.
+- In a large bowl, whisk together the flour, baking powder, baking soda, pumpkin pie spice, and salt.
 Set aside.

-• Add the wet ingredients to the dry ingredients and mix just until combined.
-Spoon the batter into liners.
+- Add the wet ingredients to the dry ingredients and mix just until combined.
+Let the batter rest for 10-15 minutes.
+Meanwhile, make the crumble.

 Make crumble: